microsoft/AISkillsForWindows/samples/SkeletalDetector/README.md

 ### Using the SkeletalDetector skill

-As with all Vision Skills, the Skeletal Detector skill is composed of an `ISkillDescription` (which holds general skill information), the `ISkill` instance (which is bound to a specific `ISkillExecutionDevice`), and the skill's `ISkillBinding` (which holds skill inputs, outputs, and any state information).
+As with all Vision Skills, the Skeletal Detector skill is composed of an `ISkillDescriptor` (which holds general skill information), the `ISkill` instance (which is bound to a specific `ISkillExecutionDevice`), and the skill's `ISkillBinding` (which holds skill inputs, outputs, and any state information).
 You can instantiate your Skeletal Detector skill as follows.

 ```csharp
 SkeletalDetectorDescriptor descriptor = new SkeletalDetectorDescriptor();